 - Do we need more licenses?

 - Is this tool valuable to its users?

 - Are we making an investment that is proportional to a tool’s value?

 SaaS inventories tend to be quantitative in nature, but don’t be afraid to gather qualitative information too.
 Spend a few minutes talking to power users about relevant SaaS products.
 Ask them how they use software, how often, what they use it for, if they think there are alternatives, etc. This qualitative data can provide depth to your inventory and help you back SaaS-related decisions with clear rationale.

 2. Organize and Assign Your SaaS Tools Properly

 Your company may already have a system in place for organizing and tracking SaaS subscriptions.
-If so, make sure that the existing system is responsive to change and that it’s accessible across all departments.
-If you’re tracking SaaS subscriptions via an Excel spreadsheet, that won’t cut it.
-You need a system that prevents data from breaking and that protects your SaaS-related information from risk.
+If so, make sure that the existing system is responsive to change and that it is accessible across all departments.
+If you are tracking SaaS subscriptions via an Excel spreadsheet, that will not cut it.
+You need a system that prevents data from breaking and protects your SaaS-related information from risk.

-If your company does not have the right system in place, it’s time to create one.
-It’s likely that any SaaS inventory process is going to create data chaos.
-Proper SaaS organization helps you replace that chaos with order.
+If your company does not have the right system in place, it is time to create one.
+Proper SaaS organization helps you replace any chaos with order.

-SaaS organization also provides a number of key insights that are helpful for budgeting, including answers to these key questions:
+SaaS organization also provides several key insights that are helpful for budgeting, including answers to these key questions:

 - How many redundant applications is your company using?